 A lit torch represents the mastery of fire, wielded purposefully by humankind, universally representing culture and civilization with the torch being a symbol of liberty, freedom, inspiration, knowledge and teaching.
 Let us hold fast to the freedom the torch represents; when darkness attempts to cast its ugly head, to a God-fearing people, let us remember to keep the torch lit through adhering to the Unadulterated (Pure) Word of God; unhampered or impeded by man's devices.

 He was equaled moved by the recent abolition of slavery in the United States, which furthered America's ideals of liberty and freedom.
-The gift from France (the Statue of Liberty) has watched over New York Harbor since 1886, and on the base is inscribed the words: Give me you tired, your poor, you huddled masses yearning to breathe free.
+The gift from France (the Statue of Liberty) has watched over New York Harbor since 1886, and on the base is inscribed the words: Give me your tired, your poor, your huddled masses yearning to breathe free.

-It was noted that the Statue of Liberty official name represents her most important symbol "Liberty Enlightening the World."
+The Statue of Liberty official name represents her most important symbol "Liberty Enlightening the World."
 Her torch is a copper flame covered in 24K gold; reflective of the sun's rays in daytime and lighted by 16 floodlights at night.
 Keep the torch lit was the inscription utilized towards an effort to restore the statue's former luster that had begin to wane through time and weather.
-I pray that as that luster was restored; so shall the luster of many nations likewise be restored from darkness to a shining light!
+I pray that as that luster was restored; so shall the luster of nations likewise be restored from darkness to a shining light!

-It was noted: Long may our land be bright with freedoms' holy light; protect us by your might, Great God (Samuel F. Smith).
+Long may our land be bright with freedoms' holy light; protect us by your might, great God (Samuel F. Smith).
 God mend our every flaw, confirm our soul in self-control, our liberty in law.
 God shed His grace on us, and crown our good with brotherhood from sea to shining sea (Katherine Lee Bates).

 Save us from violence, discord, and confusion; from pride and arrogance, and from every evil way.
 Defend our liberties, and fashion into one untied people the multitude brought hither out of many kindred's and tongues.
-In time of prosperity, fill our hearts with thankfulness, and in the day of trouble, suffer not our trust in you to fail; all of which we ask through Jesus Christ our Lord (George Washington in Prayer, America's first President).
+In time of prosperity, fill our hearts with thankfulness, and in the day of trouble, suffer not our trust in you to fail; all of which we ask through Jesus Christ our Lord (George Washington).

 Scripture reveals: They eat the bread of wickedness and drink the wine of violence; but the path of the just is as the shining light (keep the torch lit category), that shines more and more (brighter) unto the perfect day.
 The way of the wicked is darkness; they know not at what they stumble (Proverbs 4:17-19).